-There is an interesting and sad phenomenon that aid workers serving in famine stricken countries observe.
-They noted that some of the people, when they realized they were running out of food and left their homes and shelters in search for nourishment and found food depots set up by foreign nations, were eventually saved from starvation.
+There is an interesting and sad phenomenon that aid workers serving in famine-stricken countries observe.
+They noted that some of the people when they realized they were running out of food and left their homes and shelters in search of nourishment and found food depots set up by foreign nations, were eventually saved from starvation.
 Others waited too long before seeking help.
 They were so malnourished that when they finally found food when they tried to eat, their bodies rejected nourishment.
 Their digestive systems had shut down and would no longer process the very thing their bodies needed to stay alive.
 It was sad that their bodies no longer recognized what they were essentially hungering for in order to survive.

 There is a parallel here between physical and spiritual hunger, a parallel expressed by the Psalmist:

 As the deer pants for the water brooks,